SoulBeaver/kindinium/README.md

 ## Vindinium for Kotlin

-Welcome to [Vindinium](vindinium.org), the fun AI challeng that lets you battle heroes and goblins!
+Welcome to [Vindinium](vindinium.org), the fun AI challenge that lets you battle heroes and goblins!
 This client is written in Kotlin and is fully functional, allowing you to jump right in, write a bot, and smash those heroes in epic battle!